Bacon is a food usually made out of pork belly or salt-cured beef. Bacon might be unsafe for Labradors because it has nitrates and nitrites.

 Labradors are a type of dog known for their friendly and energetic personality.
-People often choose Labradors as their pets because they are good with children and other animals.
-However, one of the main challenges that people have with Labradors is which foods are safe to give them and which foods should be avoided at all costs.
+People often choose Labradors because they are good with children and other animals.
+However, one of the main challenges people have with Labradors is which foods are safe to give them and which foods should be avoided at all costs.

 What is Bacon, and where does it come from